dimension-studios-inc/better-bull-board/README.md

 ### Why not use ingestion everywhere?
 Because we want to keep the use of this tool simple wrapping all your queues with the bbb client can be a pain.
 Also there's no way to know if the queue / scheduler still exists or not when you delete it if we use ingestion.

+## Data retention

+As for clickhouse we have a retention policy of 30 days.
+For postgres the ingester will setup a timeout that delete the data after 30 days.

+We are clearing the data from the following entities:
+- Job Runs
+- Job Logs